 Her journalism has been broadcast on NPR, WNYC, ABC Australia’s Radio National, Deutsche Welle, Democracy Now!, SBS Radio Australia, Free Speech Radio News, Feet in 2 Worlds, and 3CR Radio Australia.
 Articles she has written have been published in The Age newspaper, New Matilda and On line Opinion.

-She is also the Managing Editor for Feet in Two Worlds, a news website and journalism training project publishing stories by and about immigrant communities in the U.S.
+For the past few years she was the Managing Editor for Feet in Two Worlds, a news website and journalism training project publishing stories by and about immigrant communities in the U.S.